godswillubah/alx-zero_day/0x03-git/README.md

-## Git is used to kickstart the ALX-SE Program :octocat:
+## Our lesson on Git, is used to kickstart the ALX-SE Program :octocat: